ArmandoTeranCastillo/ArmandoTeranCastillo/README.md

 <!--
 **ArmandoTeranCastillo/ArmandoTeranCastillo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-Im a junior developer with one year of work experience and knowledge in desktop software development, as well as web platforms.
+Full-Stack Web Developer with nine months of work experience (six in person, and three from home office), knowledge in database development, APIs and client-side applications.
-My wish is to get a job aboard